saturnines/Im-bored-microservice/README.md

 ## Overview
 This is a project I made to see how Microservices work for a future project.

-It includes services for API Gateway, Auth, Suggestions along  with elasticsearch and kibana for logging and visualization.
+It includes services for API Gateway, Auth, Suggestions along with Elasticsearch and Kibana for logging and visualization.

 Currently, this project has 4 microservices:
 1. **User Authentication Service**: Manages user registration and login.